 Keeping a diary provides us with a sense of cathartic release.
 This means we are able to feel a sudden expel of stress as it leaves our body and enters the words we write down on paper.
 This may sound a little silly, but it really works.
 Much like talking to your partner or a friend about a problem and feeling that sense of relief that you are no longer keeping it to yourself, writing enables to you to separate yourself from the stress and tackle it easier.
 Your diary suddenly becomes to feel like a therapist and a best friend.
-Only you and the diary know your secrets, your thoughts and your feelings.
+Only you and the diary know your secrets, your thoughts, and your feelings.
 You can revisit past experiences and relive happier or even harder times with a clearer head.

 2. Creative Outlet

 Need I say more?
 Many of us often crave that sense of creative energy and writing a diary is an inexpensive, practical way of achieving it.
 You can write down short stories, draw images or even just write your thoughts.
-It will be free-flowing non-scripted allowing you to truly explore your writing talents without fear of judgement.
+It will be free-flowing non-scripted allowing you to truly explore your writing talents without fear of judgment.
 The very act of keeping a diary can enable your brain to storm ideas and come up with new words and meanings for your feelings and experiences.
-Your vocabulary, expression and writing can all stand to benefit.
+Your vocabulary, expression, and writing can all stand to benefit.